-Number sense goes well beyond being able to carry out calculations.
-In fact, in order for students to become flexible and confident in their calculation abilities, and to transfer those abilities to more abstract contexts, students must first develop a strong understanding of numbers in general.
+Students also develop understanding of place value through the strategies they invent to compute.
+(NCTM, 2000, p.
+82) those abilities to more abstract contexts, students must first develop a strong understanding of numbers in general.
 A deep understanding of the meaning, roles, comparison, and relationship between numbers is critical to the development of students' number sense and their computational fluency.